If the Pakistani leadership wants to be sincere to its people, it should try and win back lost credibility by putting a

-“In many ways, it is a children’s emergency,” he said.
+“In many ways, it is a children’s emergency.

-“There is also a potential second wave of death from waterborne diseases.This is likely to get much worse if we can’t reach people with clean water, adequate nutrition, sanitation and vaccination.”
+“There is also a potential second wave of death from waterborne diseases.This is likely to get much worse if we can’t reach people with clean water, adequate nutrition, sanitation and vaccination,” he said.

 |Many women and children have been killed in Sindh province due to diseases triggered by the floods [AFP]|

 “It has been about a month since floods tore through Swat valley, the floodwaters have receded, but the devastation left behind is staggering.
-Areas are still not accessible by road, leaving far too many people isolated,” he said.
+Areas are still not accessible by road, leaving far too many people isolated,” our correspondent said.

 Pakistani troops and city workers had been battling over the weekend to save Thatta, with most of the population of 300,000 fleeing the advancing waters.